Ferdilii/motorized_macro_rail_int_fix/README.md

 ### Build firmware yourself

 To start, you'll need a working development environment.
 I'll point you to the [official docs](https://datasheets.raspberrypi.com/pico/getting-started-with-pico.pdf) if you are not there yet.
-I personally prefer following Appendix C "Manually configure your environment" first over the Visual Studio docs, then add Visual Studio code later so I have both options available.
+I personally prefer following Appendix C "Manually configure your environment" first over the VS Code docs, then add VS Code later so I have both options available.

 Once your blinking light project is working, your should be close to done.
 Here are the command line instructions (use the official Pico docs as a guide for VS Code)

-* First, go into the `src/` directory.
+* First, go into the [`src/`](src) directory.
-* In Linux, type `./bootstrap.sh`.
+* In Linux, type [`./bootstrap.sh`](src/bootstrap.sh).
 In Windows, you'll need to follow the steps listed in `./bootstrap.sh` which are identical to the official docs.
 * `cd build`